boboru/project_portfolio_selection_problem/README.md

 In the rest of this tutorial, there are model formulation, Python + Gurobi implementation, an example and advanced topics.

 ## Model Formulaton
-In the original paper, both equality and inequality cardinality constraint cases are considered, but I will demostrate the equality constraint cases only in this tutorial.
+In the original paper, both equality and inequality cardinality constraint cases are considered, but I will demonstrate the equality constraint cases only in this tutorial.
 You can find inequality constraint cases referred to the paper [[2]](#2).

 We first introduce some notations.